jacobbpp/intro-to-series/src/content/blog/quantum-report.md

 But quantum bits, or qubits, are rebels.
 They can be 0 or 1, or both at the same time, until we look at them.
 The moment we measure them, they snap into one reality.

-Think back to the coin, once you catch it, it has landed on one side.⁵
+Think back to the coin, once you catch it, it has landed on one side.

 That is superposition.
 Possibility, held delicately, until it is forced to choose.